junkun-ren/PersonalWebsite/content/0-research.md

 2. Biodiversity and Ecosystem Functioning (BEF) question
  - Whether biodiversity could enhance the flux of C (energy)/N/P and transfer efficiency?
- - Is the effect of biodiversity on function mediated by stoichiometry in some way?
+ - Is the effect of biodiversity on function mediated by stoichiometry in some way?<br/>
+ Besides, I am curious what would happen if the strict dichotomy between autotroph and heterotroph is removed, i.e., allowing mixotrophy.

 **Example results**<a name="subparagraph4"></a>
 {% include figure.html img="TE3.png" alt="Transfer efficiency under different nutrient supply and single or two zooplankton comparison" caption="Zooplankton diversity and different nutrient supply on transfer efficiency" width="95%" %}